HarvardPL/CIFC/README.md

 - **Class Definition**: A class definition is composed of a class name, a list of fields, and a list of method definitions: `cn -> (list field) -> (list method_def) -> CLASS`.
 - **Class Table**: A class table maps class names to their definitions: `cn -> option CLASS`.
 - **Object Identifier**: Object addresses are modeled as a special type: object identifers `nat -> oid`.
-- **Stack Frame**: Stack frames are abstractly modeled as a function `id -> option tm`.
+- **Stack Frame / Variable state**: Stack frames are abstractly modeled as a function `id -> option tm`.
 It maps variable identifiers to their values.
 - **Heap**: The heap is simply modeled as a list of entries of heap objects.
 Every heap entry comprises an object identifier that represents the address and a heap object.
 A heap object comprises the class definition of the object, a field function, and a security label.
 A field function is a partial finite map from field names to values.
 A security label describes the security level of the object.
 Heap objects are formalized as `CLASS -> FieldMap -> Label -> heapObj`.

 #### Lookup functions